Contribute and Inspire

-Coming together from around the globe this team of like-minded women is mindful of the fact that they may be some of the last people ever to be able to stand at the North Pole on frozen ocean.
+This international team of like-minded women is conscious that they may be among the last to be able to travel over the frozen Arctic Ocean.

 Felicity Aston MBE